THE EXETER DIGEST

 We are also pursuing the possibility of becoming the UK’s first public interest journalism publisher to gain charitable status, blazing a trail which would confer a wide range of benefits and have a significant impact beyond revitalising Exeter’s public sphere.

-You can read more about our community share offer, download a PDF with full details or reply to this email with any questions you may have.
+You can read more about our community share offer or reply to this email with any questions you may have.

 We’re also hosting a series of informal events to share our plans and invite attendees to choose the coverage expansion options they’d most like to see.
 Register on our website to secure a place.